Aeroraven/Ifrit-v2/README.md

 See [ACKNOWLEDGEMENTS.md](./ACKNOWLEDGEMENTS.md) for more details.

+Some ideas might be borrowed from Unreal Engine.
+However, due to the license compatibility (AGPL-v3 vs. Unreal Engine's EULA), the code is not copied (or used in other predefined forms) from the Unreal Engine source code.

 ## 4. License

 Licensed under [AGPL-v3 License (or later)](https://www.gnu.org/licenses/agpl-3.0.en.html).
 The copy for license can be found in the root directory.